 - Place a large metal frying pan on medium heat, add 1 tablespoon of olive oil.

-- Place cooked or canned black beans that you have reserved 1 and 1/2 cups of cooking water from the dried beans or the canned beans you have not rinsed, and, diced red sweet pepper and one small diced Spanish onion in the metal pan on medium heat, sauté till soft, then add 3 cloves of minced garlic to the metal frying pan,1/4 of a cup of chopped fresh cilantro, 1/2 of a tablespoon of dried oregano, 1/4 of a teaspoon of cumin, and 1 tablespoon of Costa Rican Salsa ” Lizano” or 1 tablespoon of Worcestershire sauce a dash of cayenne, kosher salt, and freshly ground black pepper.
+- Place cooked or canned black beans that you have reserved 1 and 1/2 cups of cooking water from the dried beans or the can of beans you have not rinsed, and, diced red sweet pepper and one small diced Spanish onion in the metal pan on medium heat, sauté till soft, then add 3 cloves of minced garlic to the metal frying pan,1/4 of a cup of chopped fresh cilantro, 1/2 of a tablespoon of dried oregano, 1/4 of a teaspoon of cumin, and 1 tablespoon of Costa Rican Salsa ” Lizano” or 1 tablespoon of Worcestershire sauce a dash of cayenne, kosher salt, and freshly ground black pepper.
 Simmer on very low heat about 25 minutes

 - Once the black bean mixture is done simmering add 2 cups of Tico Style rice or plain white rice to beans and combine together carefully as not to break up the rice.